-They weren’t too fond of the footrest and its difficulty to assemble, but overall users are very pleased with this rowing machine.
+They weren’t too fond of the footrest and its difficulty to assemble, but overall users are very pleased with this rowing machine model.

 I spoke to them several times over the phone and they took care of me each and every time.
 They even offered me 10% off my entire order!
 I wouldn’t be worried about the shipment being messed up but if it is, Kettler will take good care of you.

-Read the full Kettler Kadett Rowing Machine review here.
+See more Kettler Kadett Rowing Machine reviews here.

 Average Rating: 4.1

 - Parts: 3-Years

 Kettler calls this a 3-year “residential” warranty because they want to make sure it is not used in a commercial setting.